scipy-conference/scipy_proceedings/papers/jonathon_smith/2016_monte_scipy.rst

 Time and Units
 ^^^^^^^^^^^^^^

-MONTE has support for the Te, TDT, TAI, GPS, UTC, and UT1 time systems.
+MONTE has support for the TDB, TT, TAI, GPS, UTC, and UT1 time systems.
 The primary class used for dealing with time is ``M.Epoch`` which stores specific times and also allows a user to convert between different time frames.